quanteda/tutorials.quanteda.io/content/machine-learning/wordfish.en.markdown

 draft: false
 ---

 Wordfish is a Poisson scaling model of one-dimensional document positions (Slapin and Proksch 2008).
-Wordfish also allows for scaling documents, but compared to Wordscores reference scores/texts are not required.
+Wordfish also allows for scaling documents, but in comparison to Wordscores, reference scores/texts are not required.
 Wordfish is an unsupervised one-dimensional text scaling method, meaning that it estimates the positions of documents solely based on the observed word frequencies.

 ```r